 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and groundwater wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Our water comes from ground water wells (Well #3, #4, #5, #6, #7, #8, #9, #10, and #11) and some is purchased from Public Water Supply District No. 1 of Franklin County.
-The City of Washington has been mandated by The Missouri Department of Natural per gallon.
-The average is 16.3 Resource to construct a permanent disinfection system on all wells using Hypochlorite.
+The City of Washington has been mandated by The Missouri Department of Natural Resource to construct a permanent disinfection system on all wells using Hypochlorite.